IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 ENABLE_SYSOUT=OFF
 The default value is ON.
 FILECACHE_SIZE
 Specifies the size in bytes of the cache that is used to contain file data.
 You can also specify a fixed option, which indicates that the pages are permanently fixed for performance.
-The fixed and edcfixed options can fix the file cache in real memory. · The fixed option avoids page fix and page unfix for disk I/Os that do not use compression. · The edcfixed option avoids page fix and page unfix for disk I/Os that use compression.
+The fixed and edcfixed options can fix the file cache in real memory. Â· The fixed option avoids page fix and page unfix for disk I/Os that do not use compression. Â· The edcfixed option avoids page fix and page unfix for disk I/Os that use compression.
 It also avoids data movement for compression I/Os.
 If the edcfixed option is used, DSFS will wait during the initialization process for zEDC to be available.
 While it is waiting, DSFS will display message IDFS00306I.
 When zEDC is ready, DSFS will continue the initialization process.
 The expected value is a number in the range 10 MB - 65536 MB (64 G) if the edcfixed option is not used.
 If the edcfixed option is used, the file cache size should be in the range 10 MB - 14336 MB (14 G) due to zEDC compression limitations.
 K or M can be appended to the value to mean kilobytes or megabytes.
 For example, FILECACHE_SIZE=64M,FIXED
 For the default value, DSFS calculates 10% of real storage the system has available during DSFS initialization.
 If this amount is less than 256 M, then the default is 256 M. If this amount is between 256 M and 2048 M, then the default is 10% of real storage.
 If the amount is greater than 2048 M, then the default is 2048 M.